Dikent History, Family Crest & Coats of Arms

 The surname Di Kent was first found in Staffordshire where one of the first listings of the name was Richard Dicum who listed in the Assize Rolls there in 1203.
 The Subsidy Rolls of Staffordshire list John Dycon in 1327.
 The Hundredorum Rolls of 1273 lists: Richard Digon in London; Roger Digun; and Alice Dikun while the Yorkshire Poll Tax Rolls of 1379 lists: Alicia Dycon, mayden; Ricardus Dicon; and Willwlmus Diconson.
 The reader should pay special attention to the term "mayden" in the last entry as while the modern spelling is obviously "maiden," we must realize that as it was noted in the rolls, Alicia Dycon was a woman who held lands and was a person of distinction; a feat rarely seen in the 13th century!
 Today most of the spellings of the surname are usually seen appended with "s."

-Important Dates for the Dikent family
+Early History of the Dikent family

 This web page shows only a small excerpt of our Dikent research.
 Another 83 words (6 lines of text) covering the years 1150, 1812 and 1870 are included under the topic Early Dikent History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Dikent has been recorded under many different variations, including Dickens, Dickins, Diggons, Diggens, Diggins, Dikens, Digons, Diquon and many more.

 Early Notables of the Dikent family (pre 1700)